leverh/calendar-app/README.md

 1. Click on any date in the calendar
 2. Fill out the event details (title, time, color, etc.)
 3. Choose if the event repeats (daily, weekly, monthly)
+4. Optionally add the event to your task list for tracking
-4. Save the event
+5. Save the event

 ### Managing Tasks
 1. Navigate to the Task Manager tab
 2. Add new tasks using the form at the top
 3. Set due dates and optional calendar display
+4. Switch between time-based tabs to focus on specific priorities
-4. Mark tasks complete when finished
+5. Mark tasks complete when finished
-5. Use the "Show Completed Tasks" toggle to view completed items
+6. Use the "Show Completed Tasks" toggle to view completed items

 ### Accessibility Options
 - Click the "Aa" button to toggle large text mode